 At Quinnipiac University, we feel a sense of obligation to work toward a more diverse environment.
 We do this by increasing intentional global engagement opportunities for students, faculty and staff to learn both in and outside the classroom.
-Quinnipiac students participate in semester, short-term, internships, community engagement, clinical, research and faculty-led programs abroad in various countries such as Australia, China, Costa Rica, Ireland, Italy, Nicaragua, Spain and South Africa to name a few.
+Quinnipiac students participate in semester, short-term, internships, community engagement, clinical, research and faculty-led programs abroad in various countries such as Ireland, Dominican Republic, Australia, Costa Rica, Guatemala, Poland, Spain, Italy, China, Germany and South Africa to name a few.
 Administered by the Department of Cultural and Global Engagement, study abroad programs have the opportunity to develop responsible and engaged citizens by cultivating their cultural awareness and sensitivity, as well as skills and knowledge necessary to participate respectfully in the global community.
 All students are advised to plan early for study abroad and to discuss with their academic adviser to determine whether they can fulfill their graduation requirements through a study abroad program.
-Students also must attend an information session in the semester prior to the study abroad experience.
+Students also must attend an information session to understand the policies and procedures for our education abroad opportunities.

 For more information, contact the Department of Cultural and Global Engagement or visit the Quinnipiac Study Abroad website.

 Semester Abroad Policies

 - Students must maintain a minimum cumulative GPA of 3.0 at the time of applying.

 - Students must not have any current and/or pending conduct sanctions.